The Last Ringbearer: Academic

 The scholar of English literature Catherine Coker describes the novel as "transparent revisionism" and "a Russian parody" which repurposes the characters' ideologies "so that the heroic epic becomes a critique of totalitarianism".
 In her view, with Tolkien's idealism removed, the story is changed radically, becoming "emphatically, a work in its own right".

 Mark Wolf, a scholar of video gaming and imaginary worlds, calls the work a paraquel, a narrative that runs at the same time as the original story, with a different perspective.

 The independent scholar of culture and comparative literature Greg Clinton, noting that Yeskov depicts Sauron and his industrial realm of Mordor as "not 'evil', but ... working to modernize production", comments that the book sees something that he believes Tolkien missed, namely that destroying technology in favour of nature as The Lord of the Rings suggests would itself be "a totalitarian move".

 The scholar of culture David Ashford describes the novel as a "splendid counter-factual fantasy", calling it the "most entertaining" and best-known Russian retelling, despite Tolkien's direct statement rejecting any link between Orcs and Russia: "To ask if the Orcs 'are' Communists is to me as sensible as asking if Communists are Orcs."
-Eliot Borenstein comments that Eskov's book says little about real-world politics, despite possible allusions to a "final solution", but that it does support an idea from Russian science fiction, namely that if "American exceptionalis[ts]" like Ronald Reagan and George W. Bush want Russia to be their "evil empire", then fine, "but we'll do it with an irony and pride that you'll never entirely comprehend."
+Eliot Borenstein comments that Yeskov's book says little about real-world politics, despite possible allusions to a "final solution", but that it does support an idea from Russian science fiction, namely that if "American exceptionalis[ts]" like Ronald Reagan and George W. Bush want Russia to be their "evil empire", then fine, "but we'll do it with an irony and pride that you'll never entirely comprehend."

 Robert Stuart, a Tolkien scholar interested in the question of Tolkien and race, comments that Yeskov's book is "evidently particularly effective in critiquing the anti-modern dimension of Tolkien's ideological viewpoint".

 The scholar Una McCormack writes that the book, a work of Tolkien fan fiction by a male author, has garnered more than its share of attention, while large numbers of "excellent" works of fan fiction by women are overlooked.